StoneworxNL/SAT/README.md

 * requirements: Node & npm
 * clone repo into working directory
 * npm install to install all modules
+* update default.json to liking
+** checksFolder: should point to folder that contains all checks that are specified in the 'checks' array ** outputFolder: should point to folder where reports are written.
+Make sure that it exists

 **Usage**
 node app.js [OPTIONS]...